pyweeker/Bevy_and_Egui/README.md

 =============

 TODO
-Python logo on left side panel will display color + texture when pressing right arrow which increment index for current selected crab sprite
+clone color of current selected sprite inside left panel ; unselect when pressing again and again right arrow.

 -==>>> use /examples/2d/contrib.rs to select one entity only instead of mass effect